jurios/laravel-i18n/README.md

 #### Install

+The install command will create the fallback locale based on the `fallback_locale` parameter defined on Laravel configuration in the `config/app.php` file.

+The fallback locale in `laravel-i18n` has the same meaning as the `fallback_locale` for the Laravel localization system:
+Is the language which will be used when a translation is not defined for a given language.
+As `laravel-i18n` will consider the texts found in the project as a translation of the `fallback_locale` of the text, is a good practice define in your `config/app.php` the same `fallback_locale` as your language used in your codebase.

+Once you have the desired `fallback_locale` in your `config/app.php`, let's install the `laravel-i18n` package:

 ```
 php artisan make:i18n
 ```

-This will create the default fallback locale.
-The fallback locale is the language will be used by default (recommended use the same language used in the template texts).
-This value is taken from the `config/app.php` file (`fallback_locale` parameter).

-For example, considering my template text are written in `english`, my `fallback_locale` parameter should be `en`.
-Therefore, the `locale` persisted will be the `en` locale.
-As `english` is considered the fallback locale, when a translation does not exist for a given language, the `english` translation will be used.
+This will add a new locale in the `i18n_locale`.

 #### Sync process

-Once we have at least one locale in our `i18n_locales` table, we can start the sync process.
-This process will re-build our `lang/{locale}.json` files with the existing translatable texts from our codebase (templates files, controllers etc..)
+Once we have at least one locale (and this locale is the fallback) in our `i18n_locales` table, we can start the sync process.
+This process will re-build the `lang/{locale}.json` files with the existing translatable texts (calls to `_()` function) from our codebase
+(templates files, controllers etc..)
 & all 3th-party translations exported in`lang/{locale}/*.php` files.

-Only translated texts will appear in the  `lang/{locale}.json` files.
-As `laravel-i18n` considers the `fallback_locale` the language used on the codebase, `lang/{fallback_locale}.json` will contain all texts found.

-This process should fired frequently (specially when a text has changed/add/removed).
-It's recommended execute this process every deployment.
-In order to start it:
+What's more it will removed the deprecated texts.

+You can start a sync process with the command:

 ```
 php artisan i18n:sync
 ```

+This process should fired as frequently as possible.
+It's recommended execute this process every deployment.

 ##### Sync detailed

+What the sync process does is:

+1. Look for new texts exported into the `lang/{locale}/*.php` files and add them to the **fallback locale translation file (only)**
+2. Look for the calls to the translation function (by default, `_()`) in the project codebase and add them to the **fallback locale translation file (only)**
+3. Remove deprecated transalations which are not present neither in codebase or exported translations from **all** `{locale}.json` files.

+The reason why new texts are only included in the fallback locale is because they need to be translated in order to add them in a specific language.
+(They can't be added with an empty ("") translation because Laravel will consider "" as the translation).

+`laravel-i18n` will provide commands in order to list what texts remains untranslated for each locale in order to let you identify them fastly (WIP).
+In the editor (WIP) you will be able to list them too.